-The Englishman Michael Broadbent (born 1927) is one of the most famous wine tasters and wine authors in the world.
+The Englishman Michael Broadbent (1927-2020) was one of the most famous wine tasters and wine authors in the world.
 In 1948 he began to study architecture, but he finished it and started working for the wine merchant Tommy Layton in 1952 as an apprentice in the wine trade.
 In 1955 he joined the company Harvey's one where the famous wine specialist Harry Waugh (1904-2001) was his teacher.
 Here he made it to the sales director for Great Britain.
 In 1966 Broadbent moved to the auction house Christie's in London and became director of the wine department.
-He has been and still is here for countless people Auctions responsible.
+Here he was and still is for countless people Auctions responsible.

 Broadbent tasted over 70,000 wines and meticulously recorded them in over 110 notebooks.
-In it he not only records wine notes, but also the occasion, the people present, the food and also visual and atmospheric impressions.
+In it, he not only recorded wine notes, but also the occasion, the people present, the food and also visual and atmospheric impressions.
 These notes are a remarkable historical document describing great wines from around the world dating back to the early 18th century.
 In 2004 the German edition of the summary book "50 Years of Tasting the World's Finest Wines" was published .

-He almost never swallows at the tastings.
-According to his own statements, he is with Weingenuss very moderate and was rarely drunk.
-He says: “For me, every tasting is a revelation.
+He almost never swallowed at the tastings.
+According to himself, he was with Wine enjoyment very moderate and very rarely drunk.
+He said: “For me, every tasting is a revelation.
 It's actually the wine that talks.
 I just do the translation.
-I see myself as a chronicler and communicator, not as wine critic " .
-In the area of wine review and when asked "which wine goes with which food" Michael Broadbent has achieved a true mastery (see also under Wine with food ).
+I see myself as a chronicler and communicator, not as Wine critic " .
+In the area of Wine rating and when asked "which wine goes with which food" Michael Broadbent has achieved a true mastery (see also under Wine with food ).
 However, it is not rated using one of the common point systems, but in the form of one to five stars.